typerefinery-ai/typerefinery.ai/src/feature/README.md

 ## Tech Stack

 ### Internationalisation/Multilingual
 the process of planning and implementing products and services so that they can easily be adapted to specific local languages and cultures, a process called localization.
-Using the [vue-i18n](https://www.npmjs.com/package/vue-i18n)package, this feature is implemented
+Using the [vue-i18n](https://www.npmjs.com/package/vue-i18n)package, this feature is implemented.

 ### PrimeVue
 [PrimeVue](https://www.primefaces.org/primevue/#/setup) is a rich set of open source native components for Vue.